-In each year of the program, students undertake compulsory Professional Practice placement (field placement in industry environments).
+In each year of the program, students undertake compulsory Professional Practice (industry environments).
 The aim of the industry placement program is to prepare you for the world of work and assist in applying your newly acquired skills and knowledge in real-life work environments.
 It also allows you to make meaningful connections with potential employers as a work reference for other employment opportunities.